/ PRE-DISPUTE NETWORKSide-channel for agent transactions

 Four steps from alert to resolution.

-Every alert is keyed to an X-KYA-Trace-ID, so the signed evidence chain travels with it from the moment it's opened.
+Every alert is keyed to an X-KYA-Trace-ID, so the signed trace, verification record, and checkout-session policy trail travel with it from the moment it's opened.
 Operators have a clock; merchants have automation rules; both sides have an audit trail.

 01